ruchisahota/gaia/v1/doc/documentation.md

 #### `name (string)`

-Name is the name of the entity
+Name is the name of the entity.

 | Characteristics | Value  |
 | -               | -:     |